OpenWorld

 Don't like someone's idea?
 Fork it and suggest your own version at the same spot or at your current location.

 Want to refine a pin without replacing it?
 Open a proposal.
 Full version history with diffs tracks every edit.
+Rebase when the owner changes the pin under you.

 A reusable design (a smart stop sign, a parklet, a modular bus shelter) that anyone can reference from their own pin.
 Design once.
 Apply across a thousand cities.
-The git-repo to a pin's issue.

 Sketch out your vision right in the app.
 Drawings render inline on the pin so everyone can see what you mean.